Mozza7/katabase/README.md

 ## Creating a YouTube API key

+You can follow the instructions below, or follow this link: https://developers.google.com/youtube/v3/getting-started - you will **not** need to setup oAuth.
+This project only requires the API key.

 This key only needs to be able to search YouTube and receive a response with the search data.

 Go to Google Cloud (https://console.cloud.google.com/) and create an account if required, then create a new project.
 I have called mine KATABASE.